 I joined Nightstop as a Trustee as I have a passion for helping young people in difficulties and agree with the approach of preventing homelessness rather than just dealing with the end problem.

-As a senior manager at a bank, my skills are focused on change management, strategic thinking and an understanding of finance.
+As a Chief Technology Officer at a pensions advisory firm, my skills are focused on change management, strategic thinking and an understanding of finance.

 If I am not at Nightstop or at work you can find me being a dad for my two boys or out running in the countryside.

 In a world that is so busy with work and deadlines, it's a real joy to be able to lend my skills to help support such a fantastic organisation that is making real, lived differences to the lives of young people in my community and that is why I am thrilled to be a Trustee for Nightstop.

 My previous work in the Housing sector and for another social enterprise, helps me understand the challenges around homelessness, operating within public sector structures and the importance of being able to remain funded to in order to continue the good work of the charity.

 Being a Human Resources manager and mediator, I am passionate about developing spaces where people are able to excel, ensuring that their work remains meaningful, challenging and enjoyable and so I am excited about the opportunities that lie ahead in this Nightstop journey.

 I spend my spare time dreaming up new places to go running, having completed three French marathons and a 4 day running event in Cyprus numerous times.
 Next stop is a run across the Azores and on the bucket list (and when I have managed to persuade my partner!), is the Polar Circle marathon in Greenland.